 Bicyclists, Birders, Boaters and Batteries

-The original C&D Canal forms the south edge of town.
+The original C&D Canal forms the southern edge of town.
 Just a few feet across the Branch Canal, Fort DuPont is the location of a planned community.
-A small-town style mixture of new and renovated vintage buildings will be centered on a 15-acre parade ground.
-State parkland, including a spacious boat ramp, surrounds the former Army base working areas.
-The 322-acre Fort DuPont State Park on the Delaware River and canal is well known for fishing and boating.
+A small-town style mixture of new and renovated vintage buildings is centered on a 17-acre parade ground.
+Parkland, including a large boat ramp, surrounds the former Army base and provides easy access to the Delaware River and canal, which is well known for fishing and boating.

-Rural two-lane Route 9, or Fifth Street, which runs south through the marshes to Odessa, Leipsic and Dover, is also a popular bicycling route.
+The Rural two-lane Route 9, or Fifth Street, which runs south through the marshes to Odessa, Leipsic, and Dover, is also a popular bicycling route.

 Just across the modern canal from the fort, Delaware’s coastal marshes begin at the Augustine Wildlife Area and the Thousand-Acre Marsh.
 The marsh is an ecologically important wetland popular with birders.
 Herons roost on the northern end of Pea Patch Island.
 Osprey and Bald Eagles fish the waters.
 The American Birding Association has also made Delaware City its North American home, complete with visitors center and museum.